 We only own French stocks as ADRs – not directly – and can’t help you answer questions related to the withholding tax and how it’s done in practice.

 The pros and cons of dividend investing:

 Taxes are a real drag on the returns and one of the major arguments against dividend-investing.
 The other downside is the drag on reinvesting the dividend above book value, unless you consume the dividend, of course.
-To get a better understanding of dividend investing, we suggest you read all our articles about dividend investing (to make sure you understand the pros and cons):

 French dividend frequency: